 - Indication if the nominee is being considered for the New Investigator or Senior Investigator award.

-- A nomination form that includes the supporting signature of a teaching site Chief, or a DFCM Program Director, or a Division head, or a faculty or staff supervisor or colleague.
+- Completed nomination form that includes the supporting signature of a teaching site Chief, DFCM Program Director, Division Head or Supervisor.

 - A letter describing how the nominee meets the above selection criteria along with evidence to support the impact of their research (e.g. how it has changed practice, editorial recognitions, publications in high impact journals, citation indices such as h-index).